X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Registers affected: .A, .X, .Y, .P

 **Description:** `CLOSE` releases resources associated with a logical file number.
 If the associated device is a serial device on the IEC bus or is a simulated serial device such as CMDR-DOS backed by the X16 SD card, and the file was opened with a secondary address, a close command is sent to the device or to CMDR-DOS.

 ---

+#### Function Name: `LOAD`

+Purpose: Load the contents of a file from disk to memory Call address: \$FFD5
+Communication registers: .A .X .Y
+Preparatory routines: SETNAM, SETLFS
+Error returns: None
+Registers affected: .A, .X, .Y, .P

+**Description:** Loads a file from disk to memory.
+X and Y is the memory address to load the file into.
+A controls where the file is to be loaded.
+On the X16, LOAD has an additional feature to load the contents of a file directly into VRAM.

+  * If the A register is zero, the kernal loads into system memory.
+  * If the A register is 1, the kernal performs a verify.
+  * If the A register is 2, the kernal loads into VRAM, starting from $00000 + the specified starting address.
+  * If the A register is 3, the kernal loads into VRAM, starting from $10000 + the specified starting address.

+(On the C64, if A is greater than or equal to 1, the kernal performs a verify)

+---